logchange/hofund/README.md

 # HELP hofund_connection Current status of given connection
 # TYPE hofund_connection gauge
 hofund_connection{id="cart-cart_database",source="cart",target="cart_database",type="database",} 1.0
+# HELP hofund_git_info Basic information about application based on git
+# TYPE hofund_git_info gauge
+hofund_git_info{branch="master",build_host="DESKTOP-AAAAA",build_time="2023-02-19T11:22:34+0100",commit_id="0d32d0f",dirty="true",} 1.0
 ```

 4. Metrics description

    - `hofund_info` - used to detect if application is running and what version is used.
 Application name and id
      in the metric is always lowercase to make easier creation of connection graph.

    - `hofund_connection` - used to examine connection status to given services such as databases, rest apis etc.
      Source is a name of the current application (lowercase) and target is a name of service that we want to connect
      to joint with target type(also lowercase).
 Id is created by joining this two properties.

+   - `hofund_git_info` - used to inform about build and git-based information such as: commit id(short),
+     dirtiness(dirty - uncommitted changes), build machine name and time, branch.
+This information is useful
+     for sandbox environments, where everything is changing really fast.

 5. Currently supported spring datasource's for auto-detection and providing `hofund_connection`: